 Altinn provides information to simplify the process of establishing and running a business in Norway.
 Altinn helps entrepreneurs by offering useful written material, forms, and brochures about business startups in Norway.
 The site also provides information regarding importing and exporting, taxes, employee relations, and business legislation in Norway.
 Many guides and documents on doing business in Norway can be found on the site as well.

 The American Chamber of Commerce in Norway is an organization providing business networking for companies in Norway and the United States.
 The chamber's mission is to further develop trade and commercial activities between the United States and Norway.
 The site provides a wide variety of publications, guides, and reports regarding doing business in Norway along with a section dedicated to events.

 The Norwegian-African Business Association (NABA) is a subsidiary of the International Law and Policy Institute.
 NABA was designed to promote business opportunities in Africa in order to enhance relations between the Norwegian and African business communities.
 The main objective of NABA is to increase efficient trade between Norway and Africa.
 Presentations from NABA conferences can be accessed on this site.

-Nortrade, a Norwegian trade portal, features news stories, in depth articles, job openings, a company directory, and an informational section on international business and investment in Norway.
+Norway Exports, a Norwegian trade portal, features news stories, in-depth articles, job openings, a company directory, and an informational section on international business and investment in Norway.

 The Oslo Chamber of Commerce is an independent organization that serves the interests of the business community.
 This site offers international, consulting, relocation services, and information on upcoming events.
 Some material is available without membership.

 The Brazilian Norwegian Chamber of Commerce (BNCC) is an organization designed to promote business activities between Brazil and Norway.
-A calendar containing information about future BNCC events is provided as well as news regarding Brazil and Norway.
+A calendar containing information about future BNCC events is provided on the site as well as news regarding Brazil and Norway.